Inconsistencies with anchor text selection and inclusion in tab chain

 So, I'd suggest ignoring the patch in its current state --- although I'm open to any feedback on improving it.
 In the meantime, I think that using CSS "user-select:none" will provide a more targeted approach to preventing anchor text from being selected and it can be implemented outside the library in user code.

-Updated by Korneel Dumon 12 months ago
+Updated by Korneel Dumon over 1 year ago

 I did some testing with having